A primer on GOP voter suppression: voter caging

 The Bangor Daily News reported that Carney failed "to provide any further details such as: How many of the 206 students named actually voted twice?
 How many of them registered in Maine on Election Day?
 How many officially declared primary residency in Maine?"

-Asked for those specifics, Webster said that he did not have the resources to get that data.
+Asked for those specifics, Webster said that he did not have the resources to get that data."I only dealt with what was the easiest thing to find," the GOP chairman said.

 Webster, the newspaper reported, said he had personally witnessed "poll flooding" by special interest groups like MoveOn.org, ACORN and "the Democrat party."